Every school provides guidance and counseling services to all students. Read 324P - School Guidance and Counseling Programs.

 If my child sees the school counselor can I speak with the school counselor?

 Of course!
 Though a school counselor won’t share specifics, general themes can be shared as well as ideas to help.
-If you have any questions for Mrs. Disharoon, please call the school.
+If you have any questions for Ms. Disharoon or Ms. Steele, please call the school.